srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 2. On subinterface level you configure the vlan encapsulation.
 In this example we configure a single-tagged VLAN with ID `100`.
 3. Subinterface index is used to uniquely identify a subinterface within the scope of a physical interface and has no relation to the VLAN ID.
     However, often it is convenient to use the same index as the VLAN ID, so we could use `subinterface 100` name to denote that traffic with VLAN ID `100` is handled by it.
+4. `vlan-tagging` is a statement that enables the ability to do a lookup on the tags on the interface.
+When not enabled (set to `true`) the interface (and all its subinterface) will be agnostic to any VLAN information present/absent in the incoming frames and will not perform any VLAN-related actions on them in any direction.

 There is a number of encapsulation modes one can configure on SR Linux; Let's dive into each and every one of them to understand what they entail for the incoming and outgoing traffic.